Luis96920/gen-image-discord-bot/README.md

 10. Add the admin guild ID to the `.env` file.
 You can find this ID by opening Discord in a browser and checking the URL: `https://discord.com/channels/**<guild_id>**/<channel_id>`

-11. Build and run with Docker:
+11. Build bot-service and voucher-service images:

       ```bash
+      $ cd bot-service
-      $ docker build . -t <image>
+      $ docker build . -t <name>
+      $ cd ../voucher-service
-      $ docker run <image>
+      $ docker build . -t <name>
       ```

+12. Run the application via docker compose

+      ```bash
+      $ docker compose up
+      ```

+12. Create and redeem credit vouchers via the create (hidden; ! prefix only) and redeem commands. *(Feel free to tear out the voucher service in your fork.
+I only created it to play around with Flask, Docker networking, and EBS volumes.)*

-12. Add your bot to any Discord guild.
+13. Add your bot to any Discord guild.
 Generate an image with the /generate command.

 ## Dockerless Setup

 Follow all of the above, except you can replace step 11 with:

-1. Create a new virtual environment:
+1. In bot-service, create a new virtual environment:

    ```bash
    $ python3 -m venv venv